math-artist/wp-elementor-mcp/CREDENTIAL-TESTING.md

 # 🧪 Testing with WordPress Credentials

-This guide walks you through testing the Elementor MCP with real WordPress credentials to validate all the enhanced features work correctly.
+This guide walks you through testing the Elementor MCP with real WordPress credentials to validate all the enhanced features work correctly, including the new structured JSON response format.

 ## 🚀 Quick Setup